Investor guides

 Here is the honest friction.
 Doing this right means pulling income from the Census, the mortgage rate from the Fed, inventory and sale-to-list from listing data, and price-versus-trend from a house-price index, then normalizing all of it, for every market you are weighing, every month.
 It is entirely doable.
 It is also a spreadsheet you will quietly stop updating.

 Run the five signals across every U.S. metro, though, and the map of risk falls right out.
-Here are the most stretched large markets at the moment — the same framework, applied everywhere at once:
+Here are the most stretched large markets at the moment, the same framework applied everywhere at once:

 The most overvalued large U.S. metros right now, by price-to-income — the five-signal framework run across every market.
 A snapshot; pull up your own market for the live read.

 Here is where that cluster lands in the product.
-The Alpha Score is a general read on a market — it blends affordability, price momentum, supply, the local economy, and rental yield into one number, to surface markets worth a look.
+The Alpha Score is a general read on a market.
+It blends affordability, price momentum, supply, the local economy, and rental yield into one number, to surface markets worth a look.
 Overvaluation shows up in one of those bars in particular.
 Pull up Boise, and watch which bar is on the floor:

 Balanced